DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-2.md

 ---
-title: "Supporting interoperability"
+title: "Systems need to talk to each other"
 ---

-## Systems need to talk to each other
+## Supporting interoperability

 Safeguarding and supporting vulnerable children requires a number of organisations to work together.
 Information needs to be shared between local authorities and other partners such as: